LameUser/webscanner/README.md

 ## Installation

-<li>Go to the terminal and type "pwd"
+1. Go to the terminal and type "pwd"
    ```sh
    pwd
    ```